 The turntable scratches and digital effects help mark this song as a rapcore classic, accompanied by chugging, swirling guitars and an incessant drum beat.
 At around the halfway mark, the song fades out, and that wonderfully fuzzy bass is allowed to take center stage, though it’s not long until the frantic and aggressive vocals make their return.
 The lyrics are free of the band’s usual mix of funny rhymes, but this slightly more serious take is well suited to the song’s brutal instrumental.

-Sabotage is an exciting riot of a track which will really get your blood pumping.
+Sabotage is an exciting riot of a track that will really get your blood pumping.
 An essential part of the Beastie Boys canon.

 # 5 – Don’t Play No Game That I Can’t Win (feat.
 Santigold)